kubeshop/testkube/docs/metrics.md

 # Metrics

-The TestKube API Server exposes a `/metrics` endpoint that can be consumed by Prometheus, Grafana, etc. It currently exposes the following metrics:
+The Testkube API Server exposes a `/metrics` endpoint that can be consumed by Prometheus, Grafana, etc. It currently exposes the following metrics:

 * `testkube_executions_count` - The total number of script executions